Psingle20/Valid8rs/README.md

 The system can **analyze tweets using their Tweet ID**, making it easy to fact-check social media claims.
 Additionally, a **browser extension** enables users to select any text on a webpage and instantly analyze its credibility across the internet.

 To process and structure retrieved data, the system leverages **Groq** for optimized querying.
-The information is then analyzed by **Mistral** and **LLaMA 3.1**, both open-source LLMs, to determine the accuracy of the given fact.
+The information is then analyzed by **mixtral-8x7b-32768** and **llama-3.3-70b-versatile**, both open-source LLMs, to determine the accuracy of the given fact.

 You can check out the demo [here](https://youtu.be/R2Cqx147jU4)
 ## 🌟 Features